Location: East Baltimore Campus Personnel area: School of Medicine

 Measure and record vital signs

-Handing of medications (draw up local anesthesia, identify with epinephrine vs. without, draw up kenalog and dilute to appropriate strength with appropriate dilutant
+Handling of medications (draw up local anesthesia, identify lidocaine with epinephrine vs. without, draw up kenalog and dilute to appropriate strength with appropriate dilutant

 Handling of liquid nitrogen